 It’s not only honey bees that are important pollinator insects, there are many other species also on the job, but our knowledge of them is often limited.
 You can help by looking out for them at your place.

 You’re invited to watch a flowering plant for 10 minutes during the week of November 8 to 15 and submit your observations of insect visitors via the website: http://wildpollinatorcount.com.

 - You don’t need to be an insect expert.

 - You may be surprised by what you see!

-You can do one ten-minute count, or do a few (in the same or different spots, or on different flowers) during the week.
+You can do one ten-minute count, or do a few during the week (in the same or different spots, or on different flowers).

 The Wild Pollinator Count is a national citizen science project that began in Albury.
 Our count periods occur each year in autumn (April) and spring (November).
 The project aims to raise awareness of the many native species of pollinator insects, as well as build a data set of which insects are seen where and on which plants.

 For more information or to get in touch, please visit wildpollinatorcount.com.